History of the Sachem

 But the Sachem had another mission during the war...

-Edison, after the outbreak of World War I, had a queer fascination with producing any novel ideas to defend against the German U-Boats, and believed that he could produce defensive and offensive means for the United States.
+Thomas Edison, after the outbreak of World War I, had a queer fascination with producing any novel ideas to defend against the German U-Boats, and believed that he could produce defensive and offensive means for the United States.

 During World War I, Edison would help the US Navy, promising to develop submarine & torpedoe detection systems and ship camouflaging systems.
 Edison needed a floating laboratory : after searching for a suitable boat to charter, the Navy assigned him the USS Sachem (SP-192) in the spring of 1917.
 Then, they outfitted it for Edison and his employees.

 From August to October 1917 Edison conducted experiments onboard the SP-192 along the East Coats in New York and Florida waters, and the Carribean.
 Edison, enabled to work at real conditions, dedicated all of his time to naval research.
 While his relations with the US Navy were tumultuous, he developed approximately 48 projects, including the "collision mats", the "kite rudder" … which had much potential but none were ever put into production.